Can You Get Discounts for Travel to Machu Picchu in the Low Season?

 Does Machu Picchu Go "On Sale" in the Low Season?

-The low season is from October to early March which coincides with the rainy season in that part of the Andes.
+The Machu Picchu low season begins in early January after the New Year holidsy are over, and continues to mid March.
+This coincides with the rainy season in that part of the Andes.
 Here's a link to see full details about weather and climate.
-This is a time of year when there are fewer travelers.
+This is a time of year when there are fewest travelers.
 What are the advantages to traveling during the low season?

 - the biggest benefit is fewer travelers

 - more choices for hotels, restaurants and trains

 - greater opportunity to get coveted tickets to hike to Huayna Picchu (but still must be purchased 1-3 months in advance)